 Students must earn a minimum grade of "C-" in MATH111 and all major requirements.
-Students must have a minimum 2.0 cumulative grade point average across all courses used to satisfy the major requirements.
+Students must have a minimum 2.0 cumulative grade point average across all courses used to satisfy major requirements.

 Regular advising is strongly recommended for all majors.
-Advising is particularly important for those majors who are considering going on to graduate school.
-Majors are reminded of the importance of taking the four basic required courses (SOCY100, 201, 202, 203) as soon as possible because these are prerequisites for some upper level work.
+Advising is particularly important for those majors who are considering graduate school.
+Majors are reminded of the importance of taking the four basic required courses (SOCY100, 201, 202, 203) as soon as possible because these are prerequisites for some upper level course work.
 Degree audits are required of all majors at 60 and 90 credits.
 Further information on course work, internships, the department honors program, careers, and other topics may be obtained from the Sociology Undergraduate Advisor, 2108 Art/Sociology Building, 301-405-6389.